Microsoft shifts PlayFab game services pricing to pay-as-you-go

-Microsoft’s PlayFab division said it is introducing a pay-as-you-go plan for its game developer services with no minimum monthly fees.
+Microsoft’s PlayFab division is introducing a pay-as-you-go plan for its game developer services with no minimum monthly fees.

-The announcement follows a move last week that cut 90% from the prices for Azure PlayFab Party, which adds game chat and data communications to games.
+The announcement follows last week’s 90% drop in prices for Azure PlayFab Party, which adds game chat and data communications to games.
 Microsoft acquired PlayFab three years ago and has been working to make its services more efficient.

-PlayFab general manager James Gwertzman said in an interview with GamesBeat that the new pricing option is based on feedback from developers who wanted more ways to develop their games and pay for services, considering how long they must operate before getting revenue.
+PlayFab general manager James Gwertzman said in an interview with GamesBeat that the new pricing option is based on feedback from developers, who wanted more ways to develop their games and pay for services in the long lead-up to profitability.

-This new option has no minimum fee, in contrast to the previous $99 per month plan.
-Now developers can choose to pay only what they use, making it more affordable to game students and others launching games.
+In contrast to the previous $99 a month plan, the new option has no minimum fee.
+Developers can choose to pay for only what they use, making it easier for game students and others to launch games.

 “Our engineers have been steadily making it more efficient for us to run ourselves,” Gwertzman said.
 “We’re already big by internally running chat for all of Xbox.
 And so by taking advantage of the efficiency of scale of that, and making it more efficient for us to run, we have an opportunity to drop the price pretty dramatically.”

-Microsoft has been tweaking the prices for its Azure PlayFab service regularly.
+Microsoft has been tweaking the prices for its Azure PlayFab service fairly regularly.
 Earlier this year, the company shifted to usage-based pricing.
 Before that, it had pricing based on monthly active users.
-For the past six months, the company has been transitioning, and on November 1 it will add the new pay-as-you-go plan with no monthly commitment.
+On November 1, it will add the new pay-as-you-go plan with no monthly commitment.

-This plan is ideal when projecting future usage is tough, Gwertzman said.
-As a game starts growing, developers can upgrade their plan to the PlayFab Standard or PlayFab Premium plans, which reward higher usage with discounted rates.
+This plan is an ideal choice when projecting future usage is difficult, Gwertzman said.
+As a game starts growing, developers can upgrade to the PlayFab Standard or PlayFab Premium plans, which reward higher usage with discounted rates.

 Microsoft has made its Plan Recommendation calculator available to all customers so they can gauge which plan is best.
 Developers can access the Plan Recommendation calculator from within Game Manager by clicking the Update Account/Update Pricing buttons on the “My Studios and Titles” homepage or by clicking Change Plan on the Studio Settings page.
 Microsoft has also updated the Plan Selection page to allow developers to switch to any plan in the new pricing model.